bessarena/bessarena/README.md

 💻 Technologies I Use the Most:

-- Languages: HTML, CSS, JavaScript
+- Languages: **HTML, CSS and JavaScript**
-- Frameworks: Bootstap, SASS, Tailwind and React
+- Frameworks: **Bootstap, SASS, Tailwind and React**
-- Tools: Figma and Git
+- Tools: **Figma and Git**

 🔭 Featured Projects:

-- Netflix if it owned IMDB ([repository link](https://github.com/bessarena/odin-project)): I love movies and sometimes I want to watch a good movie with good reviews and I have to change apps.
+- <mark>Netflix if it owned IMDB</mark> ([repository link](https://github.com/bessarena/odin-project)): I love movies and sometimes I want to watch a good movie with good reviews and I have to change apps.
 What if Netflix owned IMDB and could sort movies by rating?
-- Weeakly Learner ([repository link](https://github.com/bessarena/odin-project)): Website that suggests a new topic or skill to learn each week, encouraging continuous personal growth.
+- <mark>Weeakly Learner</mark> ([repository link](https://github.com/bessarena/odin-project)): Website that suggests a new topic or skill to learn each week, encouraging continuous personal growth.
 It aims to keep users engaged by offering fresh and diverse learning opportunities regularly.

 🌱 Always Learning: Currently, I’m exploring more about Tailwind.